NC-DE-DataBakers/NC-DE-DataBakers/README.md

   The CSV store bucket has not been created - Error raised: 'Prefix not found in any bucket' The Parquet store bucket has not been created - Error raised: 'Prefix not found in any bucket' Terraform has not been deployed - Error: 'Terraform deployment unsuccessful'

+  s3_pqt_processed_helper.py
+  Using boto3, we are able to access AWS directly.
+After the star schema conversion and upload to the datastore has been completed, we will need to indicate which parquets have been processed.

+  To show this, the Parquets from the parquet bucket will need to be moved from input to processed and a log will be created and updated in the parquet_processed text file once the files are moved in.

+  Common error-handling includes:
+  No buckets have been created - Error raised: 'No buckets found' The CSV store bucket has not been created - Error raised: 'Prefix not found in any bucket' The Parquet store bucket has not been created - Error raised: 'Prefix not found in any bucket' Terraform has not been deployed - Error: 'Terraform deployment unsuccessful'